-It is important to ensure that the exhaust pipe is not twisted or wrapped with anything, otherwise it may become clogged.
-Each end of the hose must then be secured with a hose clamp, which can be secured by turning the screw.
+It is essential to ensure that the exhaust pipe is not twisted or wrapped with anything; otherwise, it may become clogged.
+Each end of the hose must then be secured with a hose clamp, secured by turning the screw.

 If the dishwasher drain hose is not connected to the drain hose, it can be connected to the sink drain using a suitable fitting or plug.

-7. Place the dishwasher safely and put the back in place.
+7. Place the dishwasher safely and put it back in place.

 Now that everything is connected, you can put the dishwasher back in place.

-You can then adjust the legs of the dishwasher base so that the mounting brackets are at the same height as the other kitchen cabinets.
+You can then adjust the dishwasher base’s legs so that the mounting brackets are at the same height as the other kitchen cabinets.

 8. Make sure all parts of the dishwasher are securely fastened.

-Before switching on the water and electricity and before using the dishwasher, it is advisable to make a final check to make sure that everything is secure and that there are no loose parts.
+Before switching on the water and electricity and before using the dishwasher, it is advisable to make a final check to ensure that everything is secure and that there are no loose parts.

-You may need to secure the dishwasher to the underside of the counter top by screwing the mounting brackets to hold it in place.
+You may need to secure the dishwasher to the countertop’s underside by screwing the mounting brackets to hold it in place.

-9. Check that it works properly and that there are no leaks in.
+9. Check that it works correctly and that there are no leaks.

-After you have installed and secured the dishwasher, you can now switch on the water and electricity supply.
+After installing and securing the dishwasher, you can now switch on the water and electricity supply.
 Continue to check the water connections for leaks for the next few hours.